-Reviews of Nxabega Okavango Tented Camp
+Reviews of Nxabega Tented Camp

 Our guide and tracker were SO knowledgeable, and it was a pleasure watching them collaborate and track lions, leopards, etc. - they were SO skilled!

 The food was expertly prepared, varied and delicious.
 Both the boat and canoe trips in the late afternoon were peaceful, and the Okavango sunsets were stunning.
 We saw every animal we had hoped to see.

 All staff were courteous, friendly and professional."
 See all these reviews: 6n in Botswana; 1n in South Africa